gigDevelopment10/gigDevelopment10/README.md

 <h1 align="center">Hi 👋, I'm Zoya</h1>
 <h2 align="center">I like to design intelligence for machines</h2>

 <p align="center">As a budding AI engineer I have few years of pratical experience in ML, DL, and NLP, I'm fascinated by the art of crafting algorithms.
 I love tackling complex problems, and I'm constantly seeking out new challenges to help me grow as a professional.
-I'm adept at fine-tuning existing models and designing new ones from scratch, and I'm always exploring new techniques to enhance model performance.
-If you're looking for an innovative, results-driven team member, look no further!
-Let's work together to create cutting-edge AI solutions that drive real-world impact." </p>
+I'm adept at fine-tuning existing models and designing new ones from scratch, and I'm always exploring new techniques to enhance model performance.<br>If you're looking for an innovative, results-driven team member, look no further!
+Let's work together to create cutting-edge AI solutions that drive real-world impact" </p>